 In 2018, the British government announced it would offer compensation to Former Child Migrants.
-Applications will be accepted from 1 March 2019 and the scheme will be open for two years.
 For more information, see the Find & Connect blog.

 Searching for and accessing the records of Former Child Migrants can be a very complicated and time-consuming process.
 There are a number of organisations that can help you with the search.
 These organisations have vast knowledge and years of expertise – getting in touch with these organisations is a very sensible first step if you are searching for records of a Former Child Migrant.

 The Child Migrants Trust was established in 1987 by Margaret Humphreys.
 It is an independent, professional, specialised service for Former Child Migrants and their families.
 The Child Migrants Trust’s services including searching for records, searching for family members, organising reunions and offering support and counselling.
 Through the Family Restoration Fund, it pays the cost of reunion travel for Former Child Migrants and their families.
 In Australia, the Child Migrants Trust has offices in Perth and in Melbourne.

 In Australia, there is a Find & Connect Support Service in every state and territory, providing support to Forgotten Australians and Former Child Migrants.
 Find & Connect Support Services help people to access support and counselling, obtain records and reconnect with family, where possible.